MetOffice/CMEW/doc/source/user_guide/workflow.rst

      ``process`` jobs will run on SPICE
   :Executes:
      The |ESMValTool| command line script
   :Details:
-     Runs after the successful completion of both the ``standardise_model_data`` job and the ``configure_process`` job.
-This job runs for every assessment area defined in the workflow
+     Runs once for each assessment area, after the successful completion of the ``standardise_model_data`` job.
   :Families:
      ``COMPUTE``, ``ASSESSMENT_AREAS``